Complementary Color Portraits

 Students will create a portrait using one pair of complementary colors.

-- The students will create a portrait using one pair of complementary colors.
+- Students will create a portrait using one pair of complementary colors.

-- The students will understand that using complementary colors next to one another makes each color appear brighter.
+- Students will understand that using complementary colors next to one another makes each color appear brighter.

-- The students will understand that mixing complementary colors together makes gray.
+- Students will understand that mixing complementary colors together makes gray.

 What You Need: